-L.G.B. gratefully acknowledges the UK's Engineering and Physical Sciences Research Council (EPSRC) (Award No. EP/G03706X/1) for funding through a studentship at the Systems Biology programme of the University of Oxford's Doctoral Training Centre.
-P.K.M. and P.Y.L. thank the Mathematical Biosciences Institute (MBI) at The Ohio State University for facilitating this research project.
+LGB gratefully acknowledges the UK's Engineering and Physical Sciences Research Council (EPSRC) for funding through a studentship at the Systems Biology programme of the University of Oxford's Doctoral Training Centre.
+This publication was based on work supported in part by Award No. KUK-C1-013-04, made by King Abdullah University of Science and Technology (KAUST).